mwang87/q2_metabolomics/README.md

 `qiime metabolomicsgnps` # Will list out all the commands

-`qiime metabolomicsgnps  gnps-clustering` # MS2 GNPS command
+`qiime metabolomicsgnps gnps-clustering` # MS2 GNPS Clustering Command.
+This function will take as input a set of mass spectrometry files (mzXML or mzML) and a manifest file to produce a biom qza file.

+`qiime metabolomicsgnps gnps-clustering-taskimport` # MS2 GNPS Clustering Command.
+This function will take as input an existing GNPS Molecular Networking task and a manifest file to produce a biom qza file.

-`qiime metabolomicsgnps  mzmine2-clustering` # MZmine2 Feature Import Command
+`qiime metabolomicsgnps mzmine2-clustering` # MZmine2 Feature Import Command.
+This function will take as input a feature quantification file from MZmine2 and a manifest file and produce a biom qza file.

 ### Example of job GNPS-clustering job:

-`qiime metabolomicsgnps gnps-clustering --p-manifest data/manifest.tsv --p-username seedworkshop --p-password seedworkshop --o-feature-table outputfolder`
+`qiime metabolomicsgnps gnps-clustering --p-manifest data/manifest.tsv --p-username <username> --p-password <password> --o-feature-table outputfolder`

+### Example of job GNPS-clustering-taskimport job:

+`qiime metabolomicsgnps gnps-clustering --p-manifest data/manifest.tsv --p-taskid cde9c128ec0c48a58e650279f1735dbc --o-feature-table outputfolder`

 ### Example of MZmine2-CLUSTERING job: